-This week, a coalition of downtown business leaders and property owners have submitted a petition to the city arguing that a residential parking-permit program of the sort favored by many residents would come at a steep economic cost.
-The group, which includes developer Chop Keenan, Whole Foods, Watercourse Way, Peninsula Creamery and Ko Architects, claimed in its letter to Chief Transportation Official Jaime Rodriguez and Acting Planning Director Aaron Aknin that limiting the time downtown workers can park in residential areas would lead to a gradual decline of downtown Palo Alto.
+This week, a coalition of downtown business leaders and property owners submitted a petition to the city arguing that a residential parking-permit program would come at a steep economic cost.
+The group, which includes developer Chop Keenan, Whole Foods, Watercourse Way, Peninsula Creamery and Ko Architects, stated in its letter to Chief Transportation Official Jaime Rodriguez and Acting Planning Director Aaron Aknin that limiting the time downtown workers can park in residential areas would lead to the gradual decline of downtown Palo Alto.

-The residential parking program has been a subject of dispute in Palo Alto over the past three years, with staff and residents considering numerous proposals with varying boundary areas and rules.
-The first staff proposal, which limited the permit area to the Professorville neighborhood, was rejected by the City Council last year, with several council members arguing that it would merely push the problem to another neighborhood.
-The council directed staff to pursue broader and more universal solutions to downtown's parking woes.
+City staff and residents have discussed numerous versions of a residential parking program over the past three years, each with differing boundaries and rules.
+The first staff proposal limited the permit parking to the Professorville neighborhood, south of downtown, but was rejected by the City Council last year.
+Several council members argued it would merely push the parking to another neighborhood.
+The council directed staff to pursue broader solutions to downtown's parking woes.

-None of the proposals, the petition argues, consider the needs of downtown businesses.
-While residents have long maintained that the influx of office workers parking on their streets is damaging their neighborhood, the business leaders claim in their letter that the changing habits of the residents are as much to blame for the scarcity of parking.
+None of the proposals, the petition argues, considers the needs of downtown businesses.
+While residents have long maintained that the influx of office workers parking on their streets is damaging the quality of life in their neighborhoods, the business leaders assert residents are as much to blame for the scarcity of parking.
 The signatories argue that many in the South of Forest Avenue (SOFA) area have garages but choose to use them for storage.
 As a result, many prefer to leave their cars on the street.
 In addition, most families now have two or more vehicles, which further exacerbates the problem.

 Restricting parking in the residential areas would worsen the parking shortage for offices and service businesses and would drive many businesses out of downtown, the letter states.
-The result, the letter states, "will be a greatly less successful and less vibrant Downtown in our City."
+The result, "will be a greatly less successful and less vibrant downtown in our city."

-The decline of downtown, the letter warns, will be "slow and not noticeable in its initial stages."
+The decline of downtown will be "slow and not noticeable in its initial stages."